benweiser/socratic-genesis-starter-theme/README.md

 ## Dependencies

-To fully utilize this theme you should be comfortable with using Sass along with Bourbon, Neat, and Bitters.
+To fully utilize this theme you should be comfortable with using Genesis, along with Bourbon, Neat and Bitters.
 This theme comes with a preconfigured gruntfile and you must run npm install to and then grunt in the terminal to begin watch tasks.